Web7Foundation/Specifications/methods/did-tdw-1-0-1.md

 ### Intended Audience

-The primary audience for this DID Method Specification is Implementors of Web 7.0 apps, DIDComm agents, and services; including but not limited to: software architects, data modelers, application developers, services developers, testers, operators, and user experience (UX) specialists.
+The primary audience for this DID Method Specification is Implementors of TDW apps, DIDComm agents, and services; including but not limited to: software architects, data modelers, application developers, services developers, testers, operators, and user experience (UX) specialists.
 In addition, other people involved in a broad range of standards efforts related to decentralized identity, verifiable credentials, and secure storage may also be interested in reading this specification.